 SSC4603: Human Rights and Sustainable Development

 This module is media-focused taking a "flipped classroom" approach to learning where students watch a series of short videos on a topic each week along with the linked readings and then participate in skills-based workshops to examine policy and theory related to Human Rights and Sustainable Development.

 I am working on research at different lifecourse stages focused on LGBTQ+ womxn and non-binary people.

 I am exploring the intergenerational impacts of different types of crisis on gendered experiences.
 Within this, I take a broad view of crisis from the perspective of those who have survived catastrophe themselves, including 'natural' disaster, conflict and violence.

 I am interested in understanding the specific experiences of young people who experience a disaster in their youth, particularly young adults rather than children.

-This research seeks to explore how women at different stages in their lives and careers experienced the 2018 UCU-USS strikes.
-I am currently recruiting participants to take part in a semi-structured interview and/or a focus group about their experiences.
+This research explored how women at different stages in their lives and careers experienced the 2018 UCU-USS strikes through semi-structured interviews.